idealparable/BibleQ/index.md

 ## Recent topics:

 - [Did Lazarus Write John?
 Is he the Disciple Jesus Loved?](DidLazarusWriteJohn) Why I think answer's no to both.
-WIP.
+[Draft form complete].
 - [Lingua](Lingua) & [Cipher](Cipher) (some language systems, Lingua is the main one useful here, for pronunciation guides).
 WIP.
 ## Foundational topics: